Breadnut Valley Falls, Saint Elizabeth

 Wrap Up

-As Jhunelle joked, “rivers are only best with under five people” and I can’t say I disagree.
-It was really a lovely day out with lovely people, and for free!
-It amazes me that places this untouched by commercialization still exist and as such, Breadnut is an easy five stars, ☆☆☆☆☆ for me.
+As Jhunelle joked, “rivers are best with under five people” and I can’t say I disagree.
+It was really a great day out with lovely people, and for free (back then)!
+It amazes me that such untouched beauty still exists and as such, Breadnut is an easy five stars, ☆☆☆☆☆ for me.
 Just a reminder to clean up after yourselves when you visit places like this.
 Take nothing but photographs and leave nothing but footprints.

 ‘Til next time. ✌